-Yes, you can.
-We also recognise equivalent training and experience in mental health.
+No Core Profession?
+You can still train in CBT - we also recognise equivalent training and experience in mental health.
 This is known as KSA.

 What if I trained abroad?
 Please have a look at this section in our Getting Accredited FAQs if your core professional training was completed overseas.

 To be able to work in most settings as a CBT therapist, you should train on a University-based CBT course.
 This will usually be at least a Post-Graduate Diploma (Level 7).

 There are CBT courses available at lower academic levels but these may not allow you to meet the criteria for accreditation.
 Accreditation with us is a requirement for many CBT jobs .